 There was a costume contest at the event, but unfortunately I couldn’t afford a costume, so I couldn’t dress up for the occasion.
 The best I could do was paint my nails – very, very poorly.

-I went with my mother, my sister, Melissa, and her boyfriend, Anthony.
-This was actually the first time I met Anthony, and considering he didn’t know anything about Rocky Horror beforehand, I thought this was a hell of a first impression!
+I went with my mother, my sister, Melissa, and her ex-boyfriend, He-Who-Will-Never-Be-Named.
+This was actually the first time I met my sister’s ex, and considering he didn’t know anything about Rocky Horror beforehand, I thought this was a hell of a first impression!
 The seats we purchased were pretty far from the stage, but there were plenty of open seats that were a lot closer, so they told us we could move, so we technically got better seats for a cheaper price.

 Before the show, we were able to purchase some goodie bags filled with items used for the movie.
 Strangely, my bag contained a condom in it.
 There was apparently another contest I wasn’t aware of.
 Everyone who had a condom in their goodie bag had to go up on stage, but, I was too scared to be on stage so I chickened out.
 I don’t regret it though because in the contest, the contestants had to blow their condoms up like balloons and the first one that popped won.
 That’s one of the few times I’m glad I chickened out.
 When the film finally started, I wondered what they were going to do for the big lips that sing the first song.
 Well I got my answer pretty quickly when a person wearing BIG lips stepped out!